sealablab/build_a_vault/Introducing_Dot_Obsidian.md

 }
 ```
 ## .obsidian/hotkeys.json
 Initialized to zero bytes.
-This is where our own hotkey settings will be stored eventually.
+> [!tip] Tip this is where our hotkeys will be stored later

 ## .obsidian/core-plugins.json
 A  list of all the `core-plugins` obsidian enabled by default.
 (I think)

 ``` .obsidian johnycsh$ cat ./core-plugins.json | head -n 8 | jq ```

 ``` json